 As a risk control measure, the Eurosystem applies valuation haircuts and variation margins to eligible assets.
 Valuation haircuts vary depending on the type of collateral, residual maturity, credit standing and type of interest.

-Generally speaking, a Eurosystem counterparty may not submit any assets issued or guaranteed by itself or by an entity with which it has close links.
+Generally speaking, a Eurosystem counterparty must not submit any assets issued or guaranteed by itself or by an entity with which it has close links.
 Exempted are assets where a close link between a counterparty and a public entity with the right to levy taxes exists.
 Also not directly affected by this rule are CRR-compliant covered bonds, provided their cover pools do not contain government-guaranteed uncovered bonds issued by the counterparty itself or closely linked entities (which are likewise ineligible for own use).
 However, in the event of own use, covered bonds are subject to additional haircuts.

 Furthermore, the assets must meet the high credit standards laid down in the Eurosystem Credit Assessment Framework (ECAF).
 In assessing the credit quality of eligible assets, the Eurosystem takes into account information from one of the following sources: external credit assessment institutions, NCBs’ in-house credit assessment systems, counterparties’ internal ratings-based systems or third-party providers’ rating tools.
 Those sources must meet certain criteria to be included by the Eurosystem in the ECAF.
 In principle, the credit quality threshold for eligible assets corresponds to a “BBB-” rating (investment grade).
 The Eurosystem considers a probability of default of 0.4% over a one-year horizon as being equivalent to this threshold.